mastercomfig/mastercomfig/config/README.md

 # Config folder
-This folder contains the original files for the config, used for creating the VPK files and ZIP file.
+This folder contains the original files for the config, used for creating the VPK files.
 You can read the files in these folders for reference but it is not recommended to use the `comfig.cfg` as an `autoexec` by copying and pasting text, as you will lose the many benefits from the extra script and data files in the config.
-Additionally, using the folders as a custom folder, like in the alternative ZIP based installation, will increase load times and may introduce loading bugs.

 ## 01-mastercomfig folders
 These are folders with overrides for the main `mastercomfig/` folder.
 They